Lenovo introduced innovations that push the limits of Chrome OS-powered tablets with a new 2-in-1 form factor in the IdeaPad Chromebook Duet.

 Chrome OS Improved

-Googles most recent operating system improvements include gesture navigation and a touch-optimized browser interface.
-These improvements are key factors in making the Chrome OS more viable than Android on a tablet format.
+Google’s most recent operating system improvements include gesture navigation and a touch-optimized browser interface.
+These improvements are key factors in making Chrome OS more viable than Android on a tablet format.

 The Duet introduces new dynamics that do not exist on the more conventional Chromebooks, both with and without the tablet mode option.
-I like the evolution of the ChromeOS that updates the operating system more rapidly and constantly introduces new and better features.
+I like the evolution of ChromeOS, which updates the operating system more rapidly and constantly introduces new and better features.
 That just does not happen with Android tablets.

-Chrome OS tablet interface is one example of the dynamic usefulness.
+Chrome OS’ tablet interface is one example of dynamic usefulness.
 More than other Chromebook models on the market today, the Duet demonstrates how the Chrome OS in a laptop and tablet combination can be a very workable computing alternative.

 Despite my praise for Lenovo’s IdeaPad Chromebook Duet, I am disappointed in what is either a design flaw or misguided feature that puts the tablet mode at odds with the virtual desks.
 When Chrome OS first gained the desk feature, it was functional in tablet mode on convertible Chromebooks.
 Without explanation, that virtual desk functionality either disappeared or became unstable.

 It was annoying on a 2-in-1 device.
-It is even more so with the Duet’s pull-apart tablet configuration.
-In tablet mode the virtual desk feature sometimes disappears when you detach the keyboard.
+It is even more so with Duet’s pull-apart tablet configuration.
+In tablet mode, the virtual desk feature sometimes disappears when you detach the keyboard.
 In tablet mode, no switch exists in the touch interface to add from one-to-four virtual desks.